rung/terraform-provider-cmdexec/README.md

 What is this
 ------------

-`terraform-provider-cmdexec` is created for command execution on Terraform.
+`terraform-provider-cmdexec` provides command execution from Terraform Configuration.
 Terraform has `local-exec` provisioner by default. but provisioner is executed when `terraform apply`.
 On the other hand, `terraform-provider-cmdexec` execute a command when `terraform plan`.
+This provider was originally created for penetration testing of CI/CD pipeline.

 Requirements
 ------------